 Membership.
 The sole Member of the Corporation shall be The University of Toledo (“Member”).
 As the sole member of this Corporation, the University of Toledo shall be entitled to all rights and powers of a member under Ohio law.
 The powers of the Member shall be exercised by the University of Toledo Board of Trustees (the “UT Board”), which may delegate such authority to a committee of the UT Board.

 Powers Reserved to Sole Member.
-The Board of Directors of this Corporation (the “STIE Board”) must obtain the approval of the Member to do any of the following:
+The Board of Directors of this Corporation (the “UTRI Board”) must obtain the approval of the Member to do any of the following:

 Amend the Articles of Incorporation or Code of Regulations of the Corporation;